MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 If you are an embedded engineer you could look at our VEE port examples at `GitHub <https://github.com/microej?q=vee&type=all&language=&sort=>`_.
 And to learn how create custom VEE ports you can read our :ref:`VEE Porting Guide <vee-porting-guide>`.

-You can also follow the :ref:`Kernel Developer Guide <kernel-developer-guide>` for more information on our multi-applications framework or read about our powerful wearable solution called :ref:`VEE Wear <vee-wear>`.
+You can also follow the :ref:`Kernel Developer Guide <kernel-developer-guide>` for more information on our multi-application framework or read about our powerful wearable solution called :ref:`VEE Wear <vee-wear>`.

 Last but not least you can choose to learn about specific topics by following one of our many :ref:`trainings` ranging from how to easily debug application to setting up a Continuous Integration process and a lot of things in between.